Hòa Bình province: Demographics

 According to the General Statistics Office of the Government of Vietnam, the population of Hòa Bình province as of 2019 was 854,131 with a density of 186 people per km2 over a total land area of 4590.57 km2.
 The male population during this period was 426,923 while the female population was 427,208.
 The rural population was 719,811 against an urban population of 134,320 (about 19% of the rural population).

 There are more than 40 ethnic groups in Hòa Bình recognized by the Vietnamese government.
 Each ethnicity has their own language, traditions, and subculture.
 The largest ethnic groups are: Mường (64.28%), Vietnamese (25.69%), Thái (4.03%), Tày (3.92%), Dao (2.02%).
 Others accounted for the remaining 0.96%.

+Culture

+Muong Bich Tru village, Hoa Binh: Located in the "populated" area during the construction of the Hoa Binh hydroelectric project, Bich Tru village lost almost all of its arable land and became a lake bed village.
+Turning difficulties into advantages, Bich Tru people have developed Promote aquaculture and fishing, while focusing on protecting natural landscapes and preserving traditional culture to develop tourism and relaxation.
+Currently, 53 households in the hamlet have developed 167 cages. fish of all kinds and 4 households combining aquaculture with community tourism development.

 Tourism

 Hoà Bình is well known for its culture and considered as the cradle of ancient culture in Vietnam.
 There are five ethnic groups of Muong, Thai, Mong, Tay and Dao living in this province.
 Besides, this land has various historic relics (184) and natural landscapes for visiting.

 A lot of tourist destinations that visitors can explore in Hoa Binh: